-Durham Tech provides a variety of computing resources to employees, students, and our community.
+Durham Tech provides a variety of computing resources to employees, students, and the community.
 Restrictions or limits placed on use of college computing resources are intended to protect the resources; to maintain the integrity of the networks; and to comply with appropriate policies, laws, and regulations.
 Persons using college computer resources are expected to use these resources responsibly.
-For more information, consult the Appropriate Use of Computing Resources policy and procedures.
+View the Appropriate Use of Computing Resources policy and procedure.

-Durham Tech students have the right to pursue timely, legitimate grievances against employees of the college.
-Therefore, the college shall establish, publish, and follow a procedure that delineates the rights and responsibilities of the aggrieved party and the college employee against whom a grievance may be lodged.
-View the Student Grievance and Academic Appeal procedure.
+tudents have the right to pursue timely, legitimate grievances against employees of the College.
+Therefore, the College establishes, publishes, and follows a procedure that delineates the rights and responsibilities of the aggrieved party and the College employee against whom a grievance may be lodged.
+View the Student Grievance policy and procedure.

 Safety and Security

-Campus Police and Public Safety provides 24-hour-a-day patrol protection for college buildings, grounds, and parking lots.
+Durham Tech Police and Public Safety provides 24-hour-a-day patrol protection for college buildings, grounds, and parking lots.
 It responds to crime reports, fires, medical emergencies, traffic accidents, and other incidents requiring police or security assistance.
-The office is located on main campus in Building 8.
-Students, faculty, and staff can report emergencies to Campus Police and Public Safety by dialing extension 5555 from any on-campus phone or calling the Durham City Police by dialing 9-911.
-To report security or safety hazards or other non-emergency situations, call Campus Police and Public Safety at 919-536-7255, extension 5555.
+The Police and Public Safety office is located on Main Campus in Building 8.
+Students and employees may report emergencies by dialing extension 5555 from any campus phone or calling Durham City Police by dialing 9-911.
+To report security or safety hazards or other non-emergency situations, call Police and Public Safety at 919-536-7255, extension 5555.

-The college is committed to the safety and security of all members of the college community.
-In times of emergency, the college will provide appropriate campus-wide response to assure safety and minimize losses.
-Up-to-date information on an emergency situation and communication options are posted on the Alert Notifications web page.
+In times of emergency, the College will provide appropriate College-wide response to assure safety and minimize losses.
+Up-to-date emergency information and communication options are posted on the Alert Notifications web page.

-Information about identification cards, transportation options, campus safety tips, first aid, and lost and found is available in the Safety and Security policy.
+View the Safety and Security policy and procedure for information about identification cards, transportation options, campus safety tips, first aid, and lost and found.

 Consumer Information on Crime Statistics

 Information about crime at the Durham Tech Main Campus, Orange County Campus, and Northern Durham Center is available to the public online through the Office of Postsecondary Education in the U.S. Department of Education.
 Type the name of the college in the search engine to access the reports.
-Also, the daily crime log is available for public inspection upon request in the college's Campus Police and Public Safety office at the Main Campus and at the Orange County Campus, or the Northern Durham Center.
+The daily crime log is available upon request in the Police and Public Safety office on Main Campus or at the Security desk at Orange County Campus and the Northern Durham Center.

-Your Guide to Safety on Campus provides information about safety and security on Durham Tech campuses.
+Your Guide to Safety on Campus, which serves as Durham Technical Community College’s Clery Report, provides information about safety and security on Durham Tech campuses.